 After learning about the customers and the businesses, we were able to determine what was necessary at each step of the user’s interaction with the app.
 This allowed us to prepare a list of functional requirements for the project, create a Red Route Map Analysis, and identify ‘power’ user scenarios.

-Next, we were able to prepare the structure of the banking app’s design based on the mental models of user perception, so that they can easily understand the structure and principle of operations in our product.
-After creating the architecture of the information we were able to learn everything about the conceptual service model, which was created from fundamental sections of data along with a thesaurus.
+Next, we were able to prepare the Information Architecture of the banking app’s design based on the mental models of user perception, so that they can easily understand the structure and principle of operations in our product.
+After creating the banking Information Architecture we were able to learn everything about the conceptual service model, which was created from fundamental sections of data along with a thesaurus.
 To achieve this, it was beneficial to use a practice called ‘Card Sorting’, in which potential users are asked to arrange components of a product according to the specifics of their mental model.

-After gathering all of the information about the main usage scenarios and creating the information architecture, the strategic part of our banking UX design was ready.
-It was time to continue with the creation of Low Fidelity (LoFi) maps.
+After gathering all of the information about the main usage scenarios and creating the mobile banking architecture, the strategic part of our banking app design UX was ready.
+It was time to continue with the creation of Low Fidelity (LoFi) user flow map.

-These maps are made to establish the right order for the essential user scenarios that have been determined in the earlier phases.
-It helps to design and adapt the actions that users have to take in order to achieve their goals.
+These user flows are made to establish the right order for the essential user scenarios that have been determined in the earlier phases.
+It helps to design and adapt the actions that users have to take in order to achieve their goals in every task.

-With the help of LoFi maps, we were able to build the whole inner logic of the service by thinking about all of the functional demands of the application.
+With the help of banking user flow map, we were able to build the whole inner logic of the service by thinking about all of the functional demands of the application.
 Usually, during the process of developing a financial project, the LoFi maps are adjusted.

 In total, 35 key user flow maps were created for the Light Bank concept.

 We continued our work by creating High Fidelity (HiFi) wireframes.
-Our goal was to prepare a visual construction of the app’s screens and the content, considering the logic of the service and all of the previously generated UX insights.
+Our goal was to prepare a visual construction of the app’s screens and the content, considering the logic of the financial service and all of the previously generated mobile banking UX insights.

-The creation of HiFi wireframes gave us a chance to develop the banking app by using visual communication based on the users’ perceptions of the FinTech service, instead of a traditional technical requirements list that can easily be misinterpreted by the development team.
+The creation of HiFi wireframes gave us a chance to develop the banking app by using visual communication based on the users’ perceptions of the best Fintech app, instead of a traditional technical requirements list that can easily be misinterpreted by the development team.

 Despite our best efforts to simplify the structure and the interactions of the banking service, the total amount of wireframes necessary for the concept turned out to be more than 100.